radiofan/search_select/README.md

 # search_select
-This is a search and select plugin
+This is a search and select plugin for jQuery